onlysync-io/onlysync-codex/README.md

 - global workbench tooling for macOS and Windows
 - tool bundles installable in global or project mode
 - structured onboarding for the real agent
-- skills installable and updateable from original repositories
+- skills installable and updatable from original repositories
 - a clean future project structure, with bootstrap internals living under `.bootstrap/`

 ## Quick Start